-Meet at start of ramble.
+1. Local rambles.
+Meet at the start of a ramble.
 Please note that bus routes and times are increasingly subject to change and should be carefully checked.

+3. General.
 Leave leading to the leader who must not extend the walk beyond that described in the book.
 Anyone wishing to lengthen the walk will do so on his/her own responsibility.
 Please endeavour to keep to footpaths and rights of way, close gates and do not leave litter, not even banana skins.
-When road walking, please endeavour to keep to the right.
-Leaders have the right to cancel or change walks in inclement weather conditions.
+When road-

 The Countrywide Holiday Association, (C.H.A.) originally had many holiday centres located throughout the country.
 In the 1990’s the company ceased trading, however many of the Clubs that were formed have continued to use the name of the Association and have flourished by offering different activities to members.